yuxshao/ptcollab/README.md

    discussion and consulting!
 8. Jade for testing, finding UI bugs, and providing valuable feedback and suggestions!
+9. gkpotter and arcofdream for helping getting this ready for release!
-9. Everyone in the pxtone discord servers!
+10. Everyone in the pxtone discord servers!